dongfg/vscode-beancount-formatter/README.md

 ## Requirements

-Requires `bean-format` command to be installed, install python `beancount` package first.
+~~Requires `bean-format` command to be installed, install python `beancount` package first.~~

+After `1.3.0`, do not depends on beancount anymore.

 ## Extension Settings

-* `beancountFormatter.binPath`: path of `bean-format`
+- ~~`beancountFormatter.binPath`: path of `bean-format`~~ (deprecated)

-> Recommend: Install python extension and automatically activate your python environments(virtualenv, venv, pipenv, conda and pyenv)
+- `beancountFormatter.prefixWidth`: Use this prefix width instead of determining an optimal value automatically.
+- `beancountFormatter.numWidth`: Use this width to render numbers instead of determining an optimal value.
+- `beancountFormatter.currencyColumn`: Align currencies in this column.

 ## Usage